Rick-Davin/search-afdatabases-for-pipoints-DotNet10/README.md

 After all that, you would think it would be ready to build but buckle in a LOT of nitpicky nullability issues.
 Consider the .NET Framework snippet of **PIPoint tag = null;**  In .NET 8+, this produces a compile error.
 You will have to use **PIPoint?** instead.
 And you will find yourself going up-and-down in your code peppering it with **?** when it can be null or **!** when you know it absolutely is not null.

 And I lost a lot of time not realizing that **Costura.Fody** was blocking the PI calls.
 All in all, I was able to port it over in around 6-hours.
 I expect to spend more hours editing the README or creating a Wiki.

+<h2>Prepping for Aveva.AFSDK</h2>

+It is not as simple as installing the NuGet package into your application.
+I recommend you install all the prerequisite Microsoft Visual C++ Redistributables.
+I don't care if you did it last month, do it again.

+Next, what seems not be mentioned in the AVEVA docs yet is that you really should have AF Client 2024 installed.
+The key reason for this is that the KST (Known Servers Table) is moved out of the Windows Registry and as separate file.
+It may not run everything for you, so you may need to manually run C:\Program Files\PIPC\AF\**KSTMigrationTool**.exe to create the KST as a file.